 - August 20th through September 29th

 As long as your check-in day fell within the dates above, you stay would qualify for free dining for your stay.

 That means you could have checked in for a ten-night stay on December 23rd and had a free dining plan all the way through the new year!
 The maximum number of days you can receive free dining is 14 days (in my dreams).

-Last year, if you booked a stay at one of Disney’s Value OR Moderate resorts you’ll get the Quick Service Dining plan for free.
-If you booked a stay at a Deluxe resort, you’ll get the standard Disney Dining Plan for free.
+If you book a stay at one of Disney’s Value OR Moderate resorts you’ll get the Quick Service Dining plan for free.
+If you book a stay at a Deluxe resort, you’ll get the standard Disney Dining Plan for free.

 If you aren’t familiar with the different dining plans and their features, check out this post all about the plans.
 You can upgrade from the Quick Service plan to the Disney Dining Plan by paying the difference between the plans.

 You can only book a Free Dining package with a Disney authorized travel agent or directly through Disney.
 I strongly recommend using a travel agent who specializes in Disney travel to help you with booking any Disney package!